 2nd Day: November 25th, 2017 – THEME: Correlation of Illness, Health and Trauma.
 Talk and constellations IoPT by Franz Ruppert

 Professor in psychology at the University for Applied Science in Munich, Germany.
 Has published 7 books within the field of how traumas affect human beings.
 Internationally renowned speaker, lecturer and author.
 Founder of Identity oriented Psycho Trauma Theorey and Therapy – IoPT.

 Prof Rupperts books, listed below, have been published internationally in a number of languages.

 - Early Trauma

 - Trauma, Fear and Love

 - Trauma, bonding and Familyconstellations

-- To be published autumn 2017: My Body, my Trauma and I – Constellating Intentions and stepping our from our trauma biography
+- To be published 2018: My Body, my Trauma and I – Constellating Intentions and stepping our from our trauma biography